 - Not invest in or provide underwriting services for, any company that has not produced plans to wind down fossil fuel operations in accordance with the above

 - Cease investments in, and underwriting of, any new fossil fuel extraction (including exploration and associated infrastructure)

 - Measure and publish all direct and indirect emissions relating to investment and underwriting activity

 - Develop detailed plans to achieve net zero by 2050 (including halving emissions by 2030)

-You can read more about our efforts in our report The Insurance Industry’s Climate Change Challenge.
+You can read more about this in our report, The Insurance Industry’s Climate Change Challenge.